greenzorro/victor42.eth/content/post-en/折腾与思考/卖AI图，从开单到金盆洗手.md

 ![ComfyUI workflow showing a masked area replaced with a modern red plastic basin](https://cdn.victor42.work/posts/2025-05/7540b49eb356dfb07dc5a09ff20f38e9.webp)

 The basin was too old-fashioned; replaced with a modern one.
-(Basin too deep, hand missing—fixable later.)
+(Basin too deep, hand missing - fixable later.)
 Other minor issues resolved with simple patching.

 This image has fewer problems than the client's version.
 A typical issue not present here was the rag's shape.